-Ph: 250-561-5849 Toll-free: 1-800-371-8111, ext.
-5849 Fax: 250-561-5882 E-mail: residence@cnc.bc.ca
+Fax: 250-561-5882 E-mail: residence@cnc.bc.ca

-Stay in our comfortable student residence it's right on campus.
+Stay in our comfortable student residence - it's right on campus.
 Apply early to have the best chance for acceptance.
 The residence has 92 private rooms, each with a fridge, microwave, closet, desk, and bed.
 Most share a bathroom with one other room.
 There are also four units accessible to students with disabilities.

 In the spacious shared common areas there are two comfortable lounges, a main floor kitchen area (including a stove, fridge and sink), laundry facilities on both floors, and park-like grounds with a patio, picnic tables, and barbecue.
 During the school year, six student advisors live in the residence and assist with programs.
-The 2012-13 rates start at \$380 per month (subject to change) for a standard, single room with a shared bathroom.
-This covers high-speed Internet, cable television, heat, light, and all other utilities except telephone and parking.
-Parking costs about \$35 per month, and spaces are available on the residence site.
+The 2014-15 rates start at \$390 per month (subject to change) for a standard, single room with a shared bathroom.
+This fee covers high-speed Internet, cable television, heat, light, and all other utilities except telephone and parking.
+Parking rates are approximately \$35 per month, payable at Impark.
+Parking spaces are available on the residence property site.

-You can apply in person, by mail, or online at www.cnc.bc.ca/campuses/Prince_George campus/Student_Residence.htm
+You can apply in person, by mail, or online at /www.cnc.bc.ca/Exploring/Services/student_services/Student_Residence.htm

-Admissions, fees and policies
+Admissions, fees and policy information